 The wonderful research source of Dancing Times from 1910 until today, and its sister ballroom successor Dance Today, is available as is, amongst others, the ISTD Journal (now DANCE magazine) from 1907.

-We also have a selection of books for sale, both at HQ and at ISTD2 Dance Studios.
+We also have a selection of books for sale at HQ.

 How to access the library